Shiv-Expert2503/Game_Dev/README.md

 ## What we Can do:

-1. Can create our own environment and play with it.
+1. Can create our environment and play with it.
 2. Make 3-D objects that can be accessed by our hands.
-3. Can create a 3-D Game.
-But that is something related to Game development.
+3. Can combine Game Development and the power of ML to result in the formation of Futuristic Games.

 ## Here is the Demo:-